Malfoy Manor’s grandfather clock was striking and chiming relentlessly.

 Lucius was puzzled, but pleased.

-“I’m glad you finally came to your senses after ten years.”
-He sneered.
+“I’m glad you finally came to your senses after nine years,” he sneered.

 But then he extended a professional handshake to his son and Draco accepted it.

-“Come have dinner with us.”
-Draco turned smiling, knowing full well his father would hate eating with his guests.
+“Come, have dinner with us.”
+Draco's lips curled into a smirk, knowing full well his father would hate eating with his guests.

 Draco’s mother, Narcissa loved everything the elves did to the place.
 And she just couldn’t stop looking at her pendant made from her old jewelry.
 It was fashioned with channel-set baguette shaped diamonds and emeralds perfectly fitted into a silver Malfoy family crest.
 It was dazzling.